goshiphq/goship-cms/content/blog/10-key-3pl-and-logistics-trends-for-2022-and-beyond.md

 altText: "3PL and logistics trends "
 image: images/depositphotos_411458746_xl.jpg
 ---

-You may have noticed that the logistics and supply chain industry is going through a metamorphosis.
+You may have noticed that the logistics and supply chain industry is going through a metamorphosis. t

 It’s not all in your head –– rising 3PL prices are caused by extraordinary demand, while capacity, infrastructure, and staff can barely keep up with the growth.